Growing the Impact: Building Capacity for Statewide and Regional Food System Plans

 Description:

-The goals of this session are to help participants:
+The goals of all learning sessions are to help participants:

 • learn from and highlight challenges, opportunities, ideas to support our collective and individual efforts;